 Pinch of salt

 Blend all ingredients in a high-powered blender until smooth.
-Put all ingredients in the fridge to cool.
+Put all ingredients in the fridge to chill.
 There will be extra curd left over.
 I recommend topping yogurt or toast with it, or eating it straight-up.

 Make the cake, as directed.
 Once cooled, spread a generous layer of both mango curd and coconut chantilly frosting on each layer.
 Sandwich the layers together and finish with a final coating of frosting.
 The cake is best eaten one day later when the flavours have had a chance to meld.